KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

 .. _running-kpp-with-an-example-mechanism:

 ###################################################
-Running KPP with an Example Stratospheric Mechanism
+Running KPP with an example stratospheric mechanism
 ###################################################

 Here we consider as an example a very simple Chapman-like mechanism for